emberjs/rfcs/text/0671-modernize-built-in-components-1.md

 these built-in classes, the current implementations of the `Ember.Checkbox`, `Ember.LinkComponent`, `Ember.TextArea` and `Ember.TextField` classes will be moved to a legacy addon and remain "frozen" in there.
-Future versions of Ember will stop basing the built-in components on these legacy implementaitons, but custom subclasses will continue to work.
+Future versions of Ember will stop basing the built-in components on these legacy implementations, but custom subclasses will continue to work.
 The deprecation message should provide information about the legacy addon, or link to the deprecation details page with the relevant information.